-Amortization of in-license rights relate to the two agreements we entered into with BioMarin and University of Western Australia ("UWA") in July 2017 and April 2011, respectively.
+Amortization of in-license rights relate to the two license agreements we entered into with BioMarin and UWA in July 2017 and April 2011, respectively.
 Both in-licensed rights are being amortized on a straight-line basis over the life of the patent from the first commercial sale of EXONDYS 51.
-For both the three months ended March 31, 2019 and 2018, we recorded amortization of in-licensed rights of approximately \$0.2 million.
+For both the three and six months ended June 30, 2019, and 2018, we recorded amortization of in-licensed rights of approximately \$0.2 million and \$0.4 million, respectively.

-Interest expense and other, net
+Other expense, net

-Interest expense and other, net, primarily consists of interest income on our cash, cash equivalents and investments, interest expense on our debt facilities, amortization of investment discount, and gain from our investment in Lysogene S.A.
+Other expense, net, primarily consists of interest income on our cash, cash equivalents and investments, interest expense on our debt facilities, amortization of investment discount, and gain from our investment in Lysogene.
 Our cash equivalents and investments consist of money market funds, commercial paper, government and government agency debt securities, corporate debt securities and certificates of deposit.
 Interest expense includes interest accrued on our convertible notes, term loan, and revolving line of credit.

-For the three months ended March 31, 2019 and 2018, interest expense and other, net was approximately \$0.2 million and \$4.5 million, respectively.
+For the three and six months ended June 30, 2019, other expense, net was approximately \$0.9 million and \$1.0 million, respectively.
+For the three and six months ended June 30, 2018, other expense, net was approximately \$5.2 million and \$9.7 million, respectively.
 The decrease primarily reflected increases in interest income from higher balances of cash, cash equivalents and investments and amortization of investment discount as a result of an increase in interest rates.